 Preparing for your appointment

-While you may initially bring your concerns to your family doctor he or she may refer you to a doctor who specializes in joint disorders (rheumatologist).
+While you may initially bring your concerns to your family doctor, he or she may refer you to a doctor who specializes in joint disorders (rheumatologist) or orthopedic surgery.

 What you can do